 - Creativity and Excellence – Strive to lead locally, nationally, and internationally and pursue excellence in quality music education for singers and teachers.

-Each year, the Indianapolis Children’s Choir (ICC) serves approximately 2,500 young people between the ages of 18 months and 18 years who are enrolled in the ICC’s choirs and music education programs.
+Each year, the Indianapolis Children’s Choir (ICC) serves more than 2,500 young people between the ages of 18 months and 18 years who are enrolled in the ICC’s choirs and music education programs.
 Founded in 1986 by Henry Leck, and under the leadership of Artistic Director Joshua Pedde, the ICC nurtures and inspires student achievement through quality music education and the pursuit of artistic excellence in choral music performance.

 When singers are in kindergarten, they move to our Foundations Choir where they begin their choral journey as they learn how to be part of a performing choir.
+This choir is offered at the ICC Performing Arts Center and Carmel.

 The Jubilate Choir for singers with special needs offers children not traditionally able to sing in a choral setting a unique opportunity to explore their musical talents.
+This program is only offered at the ICC Performing Arts Center.

 The Columbus Indiana Children’s Choir (CICC) is a cooperative effort of the Columbus Indiana Philharmonic and the ICC.
 The CICC offers musical experiences to students in preschool through grade 9 and serves Columbus and surrounding areas.